Pranshu321/Sunbird-ED-Search-Widget/README.md

 **Fields Accepted:**

 - Method: The HTTP request method for reading terms.
-- Headers: HTTP headers included in terms of reading requests.
+- Headers: HTTP headers are included in terms of reading requests.
 - Body: The content of the request body for terms reading requests (typically empty).
 - Field: TermsRead